Wheel repair

 Why include videos and application images in the buying process?

-They help buyers see the product environment, workflow role, and practical questions before asking for a proposal.
+They help buyers see the product environment, workflow role, and practical questions before asking for a quote.
 They are support material, not a replacement for a workshop-specific review.

 Next step